 - Booth equipment costs beyond the base package provided by Robotics & AI Discovery Day

-- Only robotics company employees are permitted to handle their machines
+- Ensuring that only company employees handle their company machines and equipment

 - Connecting and operating any computer system, audio-visual equipment, and other appliances or components within your booth